Skip to content

 • Ready for Start button

-• Artwork status: ReadyStandby (Path 1 only)
+• Artwork status: ready → standby (Path 1 only)

 Monitoring Type Selection

-• Static: Museum/storage monitoring (uses Inclosure protection)
+• stationary: Museum/storage monitoring (uses inclosure protection)

-• Transport: Movement monitoring (uses Crate, optionally Inclosure inside depending on artwork)
+• transport: Movement monitoring (uses crate, optionally inclosure inside depending on artwork)

 • Auto-suggestion: If accelerometer sensor detected, StaRT suggests transport type